OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 **Using work or school accounts.** You can sign into certain Microsoft services with a work or school Microsoft account.
 If required by your organization, you will also be asked to provide a phone number or an alternative email address for additional security verification.
 If you sign in to Microsoft services with a work or school account, the owner of the domain associated with your email address may control and administer your account, and access and process your data, including the contents of your communications and files.
 Your use of the services may be subject to your organization's policies, if any.
 Microsoft is not responsible for the privacy or security practices of these organizations, which may differ from those of Microsoft.

-Other Important Privacy Information Other Important Privacy InformationpspMainOtherImportantPrivacyInformationModuleSummary Below you will find additional privacy information you may find important.
+Other Important Privacy InformationOther Important Privacy InformationmainotherimportantprivacyinformationmoduleSummary

+Below you will find additional privacy information you may find important.
 You can also find more information on Microsoft's commitment to protecting your privacy at http://www.microsoft.com/privacy.

-Security of Personal Data Security of Personal DatapspMainSecurityofPersonalDataModuleSummary Microsoft is committed to protecting the security of your personal data.
+Security of Personal DataSecurity of Personal DatamainsecurityofpersonaldatamoduleSummary

+Microsoft is committed to protecting the security of your personal data.
 We use a variety of security technologies and procedures to help protect your personal data from unauthorized access, use or disclosure.
 For example, we store the personal data you provide on computer systems that have limited access and are in controlled facilities.
 When we transmit highly confidential data (such as a credit card number or password) over the Internet, we protect it through the use of encryption.

-Where We Store and Process Personal Data Where We Store and Process DatapspMainWhereWeStoreandProcessDataModuleSummary
+Where We Store and Process Personal DataWhere We Store and Process Personal DatamainwherewestoreandprocessdatamoduleSummary

 Personal data collected by Microsoft may be stored and processed in your region, in the United States or in any other country where Microsoft or its affiliates, subsidiaries or service providers maintain facilities.
 We take steps to ensure that the data we collect under this privacy statement is processed according to the provisions of this statement and the requirements of applicable law wherever the data is located.

-When we transfer personal data from the European Economic Area to other countries, we use a variety of legal mechanisms, including contracts, to help ensure your rights and protections "travel" with your data.
+When we transfer personal data from the European Economic Area to other countries, we use a variety of legal mechanisms, including contracts, to help ensure your rights and protections "travel with your data.
 Microsoft also adheres to the principles of the U.S.-EU Safe Harbor Framework and the U.S.-Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of data from the European Economic Area and Switzerland.
-To learn more about the Safe Harbor program, and to view our certification, please visit http://www.export.gov/safeharbor/.
+To learn more about the Safe Harbor program, and to view our certification, please visit http://www.export.gov/safeharbor.

-Full text Our Retention of Personal Data Our Retention of Personal DatapspMainOurRetentionofPersonalDataModuleSummary
+Our Retention of Personal DataOur Retention of Personal DatamainOurretentionofpersonaldatamoduleSummary

 Microsoft retains personal data for as long as necessary to provide the services and fulfill the transactions you have requested, or for other essential purposes such as complying with our legal obligations, resolving disputes, and enforcing our agreements.
 For example: